-COMM 116 \FORENSICS
+COMM 116 FORENSICS

-Advisory: Completion of COMM 101 or COMM 112, and eligibility for ENGL 101 or placement by multiple measures.
+Advisory: Completion of COMM 101 or COMM 112, and Eligibility for College Level Reading and ENGL 101.

 A course in competitive public speaking.
 Students may choose to compete in oral interpretation or platform speaking events at intercollegiate speech tournaments.
 (C-ID: COMM 160B) (CSU, UC, AVC)